-Stocks trade lower on tariff concerns
+Stocks gain as US-China trade talks resume

-Stocks traded lower on Tuesday as U.S. markets returned to trading after the President’s Day holiday.
+Stocks turned higher on Tuesday as U.S. markets returned to trading after the President’s Day holiday.

 Continue Reading Below

+The next round of trade talks between the U.S. and China got underway in attempt to reach a deal before the Mar.
+1 deadline.

-Weighing on the markets are concerns about the White House possibly imposing double-digit tariffs on imports of vehicles and auto parts to the U.S. as well as the start of the next round of trade talks between the U.S. and China.
+Also on the minds of traders is the White House possibly imposing double-digit tariffs on imports of vehicles and auto parts to the U.S.

 MORE FORM FOXBUSINESS.COM